ScottKirvan/UE_QuickLaunch/README.md

 **UE_QuickLaunch** is a right-click Unreal Engine project creator/launcher for Windows File Explorer.
 Right-click on or in a folder, and quickly create a [minimal unreal project](https://gist.github.com/ScottKirvan/84d287bafed19a1e9f0b8764ba21ceb8) (`uproject`) with the same name as the folder.
 If an unreal project file already exists, QuickLaunch just opens it.
 ## Installation and basic usage
 Download and run [UE_QuickLaunch_installer.msi](https://github.com/ScottKirvan/UE_QuickLaunch/releases).
 The installer will ask for permissions to add the registry settings.
 After the installer has run, right-clicking on a folder or an empty area within File Explorer will display it's context menu.
-Select `QuickLaunch Unreal Engine here` to launch Unreal Engine and automatically create your new.
+Select `QuickLaunch Unreal Engine here` to create a new project and launch Unreal Engine.

 ![](notes/images/Pasted%20image%2020230907163347.png)